Problem-dependent attention and effort in neural networks with applications to image resolution and model selection: Classifier Specifications

-For the RGB images from the SVHN and the CIFAR-10, the same LeNet-5 classifier is used, but the images are converted to grayscale before being passed as 32x32 inputs into the network.
-A similar logistic regression-based classifier is also used, but with the eigenvectors estimated from the full 3,072-variable set of RGB pixels and the first 300 principal components used as predictors.\footnote{For both the MNIST-style and RGB images, logistic regressions using more or fewer principal components yield qualitatively similar results.
-The values of 100 and 300 were chosen because they had strong overall performance across the respective datasets and did not exhibit substantial amounts of overfitting.} For downsampling, each channel of each RGB image is scaled down to sizes of 16x16, 8x8, 4x4, and 2x2.
+The first few models are specific to the small image datasets.
+The logistic model takes as predictors the first 100 eigenvectors from the unscaled matrix of $28*28=784$ black-and-white pixel intensities for the MNIST-style images and the first 300 eigenvectors from the $32*32*3=3,072$ RGB pixel intensities for the CIFAR-10 and SVHN datasets.\footnote{Logistic regressions using more or fewer components yield similar results.
+The values of 100 and 300 were chosen because they had strong overall performance across the respective datasets and did not exhibit substantial amounts of overfitting.} In both cases, these principal components are used as predictors in 10 different logisitic regressions, one for each class.
+The coefficients are estimated via Maximum Likelihood Estimation (MLE).
+As the complexity measures show, the computation required per test case is negligible relative to the neural networks.